-Indian soldiers kill eight intruders, fight others at Kashmir border: army
+Indian soldiers kill suspected militants in clashes at Kashmir frontier

 Senior politicians in Prime Minister Narendra Modi's government have warned that action will be taken against Pakistan after Sunday's assault, but India's options to hit back appear limited given the risk of escalation.

-Pakistan accuses New Delhi of using the attack to deflect attention from unrest in the portion of Kashmir India controls.
+Pakistan accuses New Delhi of using the attack to deflect attention from unrest in India's only Muslim-majority state.

 More than 80 civilians have been killed in protests, spearheaded by locals, that erupted after Indian security forces killed a popular Kashmiri militant leader in July.

+Before Tuesday's violence, India said it had this year killed 31 suspected militants trying to breach the Kashmir border and foiled 17 infiltration attempts.
+The number of attempts has fallen sharply over the last decade.

+Pakistan denies backing militants and says it only gives moral and diplomatic support to the Kashmiri people in their struggle for self-determination.

-(Reporting by Fayaz Bukhari in SRINAGAR, Mehreen Zahra-Malik in ISLAMABAD and Arqam Naqash in MUZAFFARABAD; Writing by Tommy Wilkes; Editing by Louise Ireland)
+Reporting by Fayaz Bukhari in SRINAGAR, Mehreen Zahra-Malik in ISLAMABAD and Arqam Naqash in MUZAFFARABAD; Writing by Tommy Wilkes; Editing by Janet Lawrence